 Toy Story 3 was such a beautiful trilogy closer that this fourth entry in the franchise never felt strictly necessary – until we saw it.
-While not quite as perfectly moulded as its predecessor – to be fair, few films are – this fourquel more than justifies its existence.
+While not quite as perfectly moulded as its predecessor, this fourquel more than justifies its existence.

-Although most of the regulars are relegated to supporting players – memorable new characters such as Forky and Canadian stuntman Duke Caboom (brilliantly voiced by Keanu Reeves) fill the void – Toy Story 4 gives Woody his most satisfying arc.
-No longer top dog in the playroom, he makes some seriously dodgy decisions as he comes to terms with his new lot in life.
+Although most of the regulars, even Buzz Lightyear, are relegated to supporting players – memorable new characters such as Forky and Canadian stuntman Duke Caboom (brilliantly voiced by Keanu Reeves) fill the void – Toy Story 4 gives Woody his most satisfying arc.
+No longer top dog in the playroom, he makes some seriously dodgy decisions as he struggles to come to terms with his new lot in life.
 Luckily, newly kick-ass old flame Bo Peep is on hand to help him work things out.

 8. Monster’s, Inc (2001)